Johnny1110/gogo_jvm/runtime/method_area/README.md

 	descriptor      string
 	class           *Class // belongs to
 	slotId          uint   // index in slot
-	constValueIndex uint   // ConstantValue attributes index (for static final) could be found in lang's RuntimeConstantPool }
+	constValueIndex uint   // ConstantValue attributes index (for static final) could be found in class's RuntimeConstantPool }
 ```